Star 48: Overview

+A non-spinning, thrust-vectoring version called Star 48BV is available, and is the final stage of the Minotaur IV+ launch vehicle.

 Star 48B

 The Star 48B version has an extra 11 kilograms of propellant more than the regular Star 48, for a total of 2011 kg.
 There is a version of the Star 48B that is lengthened and also heavier, called the Star 48B L.

-In operation as a third stage, the Star 48B sits on top of spin table, and before it is separated, it is spun up to stabilize it during the separation from the previous stage. (see also Spin-stabilisation) The Star 48B can produce 15,000 pounds of thrust (66723 newtons), with a burn time of 1 minute 27 seconds.
+In operation as a third stage, the Star 48B sits on top of the spin table, and before it is separated, it is spun up to stabilize it during the separation from the previous stage. (see also spin-stabilisation) The Star 48B can produce 15,000 pounds of thrust (66723 newtons), with a burn time of 1 minute 27 seconds.

-The Star 48B is basis for the McDonnell Douglas PAM-D upper stage used on the Delta rocket.
+Star 48B was used on the Atlas-E/F SGS-2, and is the basis for the McDonnell Douglas PAM-D upper stage used on the Delta rocket.

 Use on New Horizons

 A Star 48B was used on the third stage of the New Horizons spacecraft launch.
 New Horizons was launched by ULA's Atlas V 551 in January 2006, and the Star 48B booster was launched along with the New Horizons's spacecraft on an escape trajectory out of the Solar System.
 The Star 48B ignited and burned for 48 seconds, taking both on a trajectory past Pluto; however, because the Star 48B became derelict and did not have course corrections like the NH spacecraft, it was projected to miss Pluto by hundreds of millions of miles.

-New Horizons' Star 48B was calculated to arrive at Jupiter six hours before New Horizons, and on October 15, 2015 passed through Pluto's orbit at a distance of 213 million kilometers (over 1 au) distant from Pluto.
+New Horizons' Star 48B was calculated to arrive at Jupiter six hours before New Horizons, and on October 15, 2015, passed through Pluto's orbit at a distance of 213 million kilometers (over 1 au) distant from Pluto.
 This was nearly four months after the New Horizons probe did.

 Europa Clipper

 NASA intended to launch the Europa Clipper using a Star 48 on a SpaceX Falcon Heavy.
-The addition of a Star 48 “kick stage” would've allow the Clipper mission to reach Europa without needing a gravity assist from Venus.
+The addition of a Star 48 "kick stage" would have allowed the Clipper mission to reach Europa without needing a gravity assist from Venus.
 This was later removed with an updated Mars gravity assist route.